rob-luke/Neuroimaging.jl/docs/src/assr/examples.md

 Finally we can plot the ASSR spectrum.
-We will also mark with red dots the frequency components which contained a signficant stimulus locked response according to the f-test.
+We will also mark with red dots the frequency components which contained a significant stimulus locked response according to the f-test.
 And we add a vertical line at the modulation rate.

 ```@example fileread